Mr-Rez/AI-GF/README.md

- ''Sorry for my bad English.
-I am so professnal in english, people just can't understand it. >..<
+ ''Sorry for my English.
+I am so professnal in English, people just can't understand it. >..<